Skip to Content

 Mt Crichton Loop Track starts from just outside of Queenstown on the Queenstown to Glenorchy highway.
 You’ll find the parking lot just after the Twelve Mile Delta Campground (on your left) as you head out of Queenstown.

-The Mt Crichton Loop parking lot is relatively large and I’ve never seen it full.
+The parking lot is relatively large and I’ve never seen it full.
 If for some crazy reason it does fill up, you can also park in the Twelve Mile Delta Campground and walk from there (there is a connecting trail that’s signposted.)
 This only adds 15 minutes to the trail.
-At the parking lot, you’ll find a toilet and a sign directing you where to go.
-You will have to cross the highway not long after, so be sure to keep kids close by.

-After you cross the highway you’ll come to a sign that signifies the start of the trail.
+After you cross the highway, you’ll come to a sign that signifies the start of the trail.
 Here, you can either go left across the bridge or right.
 I’ve hiked the trail in both directions and recommend going left across the bridge (clockwise.)
 This way is just a little easier as the incline is not as steep.

 Walking the Loop to the Mining Tunnel